Matariki, also known as the Pleiades Star Cluster, signals the Māori New Year as it rises near the end of June

 The Aerospace Christchurch committee members are a group of dedicated volunteers who are all working towards a common goal: promoting the interests of the Christchurch and Canterbury aerospace community.

-Internet and aerospace entrepreneur.
-Mark founded two internet companies in 1998 and sold one of those ventures to Telecom Yellow Pages in 2006.
-Mark was the first New Zealander to book a ticket with Virgin Galactic.
-He was the seed investor and co-Director of Rocket Lab from 2007 to 2011.
+Internet and aerospace entrepreneur, Mark founded two internet companies in 1998 and sold one of those ventures to Telecom Yellow Pages in 2006.
+Mark was the first New Zealander to book a ticket with Virgin Galactic and was the seed investor and co-Director of Rocket Lab from 2007 to 2011.
 In 2018 Mark started up Kea Aerospace to develop commercial aerospace projects and is committed to growing the Christchurch aerospace ecosystem.

 After a brief career in the UK Merchant Navy as a radio/electronics Officer, Roland came to New Zealand and joined Tait Electronics in a manufacturing support role.
 This developed into setting up and running the test engineering department at Swichtec where after 10 years Roland had risen to the role of General Manager for the systems division.
 For the last 9 years Roland has been General Manager at TE Connectivity.
 He holds an HNC in Radio and Radar, HND in Electronics, an MBA and is PMP accredited.